aspose-3d/Aspose.3D-Doc-md/net/release-notes/release-notes-2016/aspose-3d-for-net-2-1-0-release-notes/_index.md

 {{% alert color="primary" %}}

-The old IOConfig subclasses are marked obsoleted, they'll be removed in the next major version (3.0.0).
+The old IOConfig sub-classes are marked obsoleted, they'll be removed in the next major version (3.0.0).

 {{% /alert %}}
 ### **Adds Methods to Aspose.ThreeD.Scene Class**